Cyprus company formation

 The company formation procedure in Cyprus begins with the appointment of a licensed lawyer who will undertake to prepare all necessary incorporation documents and register the company.
 Under the Cyprus Companies Law, only licensed Cyprus lawyers can prepare and sign the company registration documents.

-The existence of each company begins with the Registrar of Companies’ issuance of the certificate of incorporation.
+The existence of each company begins with the Registrar of Companies issuing the certificate of incorporation.

-All the Cyprus companies are registered at the Cyprus Registrar of Companies, which is responsible for keeping the Register of Companies and must be notified of any company changes.
+All Cyprus companies are registered with the Department of Registrar of Companies and Intellectual Property (DRCIP), which maintains the Register of Companies and must be notified of any company changes.
+The DRCIP operates under the Ministry of Energy, Commerce and Industry.

 Cyprus company name approval